WHM Trigger Point Certifications

 Level 1 - Novice

-As well as having a background in health/wellness, here’s what you’ll need to study and do to obtain your WHM™ Level 1 Certification.
-Lots and lots of study and practice.
-In my humble opinion, it is well worth the effort.
+As well as having a background in health/wellness, here’s what you’ll need to study and practice to obtain your WHM Level 1 Certification.

 • Know most of the muscles that are involved with Trigger Point… this includes their names, attachments/location, and their function (there’s a lot of them – get busy!)